 The USF Botanical Gardens are home to over 3,000 plants, including an impressive orchid collection.
 In its diverse habitats, you’ll spot everything from fruit trees and palms to temperate forests and tropical species.

 Looking for more family-friendly things to see & do?
 Head over to the Tampa Zoo at Lowry Park.
 At the zoo, you’ll get face-to-face with more than 2,000 species of animals spread across several habitats.
 You’ll spot animals from Australia, Asia, and Africa.

 Learn about the native Florida animal habitats or explore the aviary and primate areas.
 The zoo also features a large aquarium.
 It’s fitted with three pools used to treat manatees who get injured or fall ill.
 Get up close with tortoises or penguins or take the opportunity to feed an Indian Rhino.

 Exotic animals include African penguins, African elephants, Bornean orangutans, manatees, and Florida panthers.
 Children will also enjoy rides such as a mini-train ride, safari ride, or a child-friendly family roller coaster.

 If you want to see even more beautiful creatures, check out the zoo’s brilliant Butterfly Garden.

 Tampa Museum of Art

-Another great option for history lovers, the Tampa Museum of Art offers an electric mix of artwork dating as far back as the Greeks and Romans.
+Another great option among the top things to do in Tampa for history lovers, the Tampa Museum of Art offers an electric mix of artwork dating as far back as the Greeks and Romans.
 You’ll also explore contemporary art, photos, and modern multimedia displays.

 Check your trip dates to time your visit with signature events like the black-tie Pavilion, LGBTQ+-inspired Pride & Passion Neon Jungle, and CITY fashion shows.